 | Best for | Audio learners, speaking | Daily habit, vocabulary | AI practice (mobile) | Speaking & pronunciation |

-We make Copycat Cafe, so take our inclusion with a grain of salt — but we’ve added it to the table because it directly addresses the gaps in pronunciation tracking and conversation practice that both Pimsleur and Duolingo share.
-The weaknesses are real too: currently French only (Spanish coming soon, more languages after that), no gamification, and no grammar curriculum.
+We make Copycat Cafe, so take our inclusion with a grain of salt, but we’ve added it to the table because it directly addresses the gaps in pronunciation tracking and conversation practice that both Pimsleur and Duolingo share.
+The weaknesses are real too: currently available for French and Spanish, with more languages coming soon, no gamification, and no grammar curriculum.

 Here’s a simple decision framework based on what actually matters for your learning: